PlumyCat/mcp-func-foundry-temp/README.md

 For help:

-1. See the documentation in `tests/README.md`
+1. See the documentation in `tests/README-REST Client Test Guide.md`
 2. Check existing GitHub issues
 3. Create a new issue with details of your problem